xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

   MoveToNavItem              # or just move to the item V                          # need a shot FindAndCenterOneHole 0 -1 0 2
+  ClearHoleFinder
-  ShiftItemsByAlignment      # continously update the X Y of items, prevent wandering away ClearHoleFinder
+  ShiftItemsByAlignment      # continously update the X Y of items, prevent wandering away

-The command directly uses the last image from the Realign routine, so there is no need to take another LD_View shot.
-It may seem almost magical—just make sure not to check both the "Include" and "Exclude" options in Hole Finder dialog, as doing so will hide the detected hole positions or you add a line to clear hole finder results, as shown in script above.
+If Realign routine is used, there will be an image from it, so there is no need to take another LD_View shot.
+If you use MoveToNavItem instead, you will need to take a shot for hole finder to use.

 This method can also be applied within the **StepTo & Adjust** dialog to refine Image Shift (IS) vectors for a multiple-exposure pattern.